TheAcharya/MarkerData-Website/docs/In Action/creating-shot-library.md

 4. Paste the URL into `Notion Database URL` field.

 !!!info Info
-It is presumed that you have acquired and inputted your [Notion V2 Token](/databases/notion-prerequisite/#obtain-your-session-token).
+It is presumed that you have acquired and inputted your [Notion Integration Token](/databases/notion-prerequisite#obtain-your-integration-token).
 !!!

 5. Type `Shot ID` into `Rename Key Column` field.